-IMPERATIVE 7 We will nimbly and proactively meet the needs of learners, employers and society, working aggressively to understand and anticipate those needs and aligning our programs, services and structures to equip learners with the skills and experiences they need.
-IMPERATIVE 8 We will be known as a university that is "open for business" at all levels, spurred by impactful community and industry partnerships and a shared focus on making it easy and seamless to work with K-State.
-IMPERATIVE 9 We will be a positive force for the Kansas economy - generating significant economic impact for the state of Kansas, contributing to the economic prosperity of all 105 counties, building social mobility for Kansans and solving problems in our state that can help create a brighter future for our region, nation and world.
+We will nimbly and proactively meet the needs of learners, employers and society, working aggressively to understand and anticipate those needs and aligning our programs, services and structures to equip learners with the skills and experiences they need.

+We will be known as a university that is open and aggressively pursues partnerships at all levels with a shared focus on making it easy and seamless for partners to work with K-State.

+We will be a positive force for Kansans - generating significant economic impact for the state of Kansas, contributing to the economic prosperity of all 105 counties, building social mobility for Kansans, and solving problems in our state that can help create a brighter future for our region, nation and world.
-WE WILL OPERATE AS A MODERN, MORE EFFICIENT, HIGH-PERFORMING UNIVERSITY.

-IMPERATIVE 10 We will become One K-State in all we do, supported by a culture that binds and connects us - building teams and partnerships throughout our institution that enhance how we serve our learners, generate groundbreaking discovery and promote positive quality of life across our K-State community.
-IMPERATIVE 11 We will prioritize a mindset of operational excellence at all levels to move our university forward - focusing on speed, agility and continually improving and modernizing the policies, processes, systems, facilities and structures that underpin our institution.
-IMPERATIVE 12 We will continually improve our faculty and staff satisfaction, engagement and climate scores, gathering the data and feedback we need from our K-State community to ensure we are retaining our best and brightest and continually supporting and meeting the needs of the heartbeat of our institution.
-IMPERATIVE 13 We will become an employer of choice in Kansas and higher education that prioritizes a culture of well-being, competitive rewards, recognition of excellence, opportunity, continuous improvement and innovation.
-IMPERATIVE 14 We will grow our total fundraising and philanthropic giving to new heights - with a target of raising a total of \$2 billion from 2022 to 2030, further amplifying our ability to serve and support our learners, scale our impact and fulfill our mission.
+We will become One K-State in all we do, supported by a culture that binds and connects us - prioritizing a mindset of operational excellence at all levels to move our university forward.

+We will become an employer of choice in Kansas and higher education that prioritizes a culture of well-being, satisfaction and engagement, competitive rewards, recognition of excellence, opportunity, continuous improvement and innovation.

+We will grow our total fundraising and philanthropic giving to new heights - with a target of raising a total of \$2 billion from FY21-22 to FY29-30, further amplifying our ability to serve and support our learners, scale our impact and fulfill our mission.